dalibo/data2pg/doc/configureMigration.md

   * p_migration             : (TEXT) The migration linked to the tables
   * p_schema                : (TEXT) The schema which tables have to be registered into the migration
-  * p_tablesToInclude       : (TEXT) The regexp defining the tables to register for the schema
+  * p_tablesToInclude       : (TEXT) The regexp defining the tables to register for the schema  (all tables by default)
   * p_tablesToExclude       : (TEXT) The regexp defining the tables to exclude (NULL to exclude no table)
   * p_sourceSchema          : (TEXT) The schema or user name in the source database (equals p_schema if NULL, which is the default)
   * p_sourceTableNamesFnct  : (TEXT) A function name to use to compute the source table names using the target table names, NULL means both names are equals.
 May be 'upper', 'lower' or any schema qualified custom function